AVSimulation/SCANeR-Quick-Starts/Pages/HT_FirstLaunch/HT_FirstLaunch.md

-##### VEHICULE
+##### VEHICLE

 The Vehicle Mode is the dynamic part of SCANeR studio software that analyses the behaviour of vehicles, in 3 dimensions, coupled and non-linear.
 It describes their behaviour until the limit of adhesion.

-By default, several dynamics model are available in SCANeR studio, their complexity level depends on how they are used in the simulation.
+By default, several dynamics models are available in SCANeR studio, their complexity level depends on how they are used in the simulation.
 From a basic behaviour for surrounding traffic vehicles, to a complex high level dynamic model for the driven vehicle, or for vehicle dynamics engineering studies with Callas dynamic model.

 External models can also be plugged into SCANeR studio.